gabrielfortuny/gabrielfortuny.com/_projects/00-neuroclinaical.md

 ---
 name: NeuroClinAIcal
-summary: An iOS app that helps clinicians treat epilepsy patients using artificial intelligence
+summary: An iOS app that helps clinicians treat epilepsy using artificial intelligence
 ---